 Phoenix STEM Scholars in Gardening Activity

-The Phoenix STEM Scholars Program aims to empower the next generation of STEM leaders in an inclusive environment.
+The Phoenix STEM Program aims to empower the next generation of STEM leaders in a supportive environment.
 Made possible by seed funding from the Neubauer Family Foundation (NFF), the program is designed to engage and support students throughout their undergraduate experience.

-The program starts with a pre-orientation “boot camp” for first year students, and then follows the scholars through their graduation from the University of Chicago.
+The program starts with an immersive, intensive academic pre-orientation for first year students, and then follows the scholars through their graduation from the University of Chicago.
 Students continue to meet regularly during the academic years to access academic support, mentoring from their peers and faculty, exposure to undergraduate research, assistance in pursuing paid internships and career development coaching, connections to professors in STEM fields, graduate school application guidance, and leadership opportunities within the program.

-Our scholars are highly talented, often first-generation low-income students and/or come from under-resourced inner-city and rural high schools.
-We aim to cultivate a positive environment within STEM for our Scholars; an environment that allows the Scholars to thrive personally and academically.
-We expect Scholars to be supportive to each other, to communicate about their experiences with their peers and their mentors, and to set high goals for themselves academically and professionally.
-For more information on the application process, email phoenixstem@uchicago.edu.
+Our scholars are highly talented, first-generation and/or low-income students often from under-resourced inner-city and rural high schools.
+We aim to cultivate a positive environment within STEM for our scholars; an environment that allows the scholars to thrive personally and academically.
+We expect scholars to be supportive of each other, to communicate about their experiences with their peers and their mentors, and to set high goals for themselves academically and professionally. phoenixstem@uchicago.edu.

 Quick Links